 Mozambique Country Report

 Mozambique's government has outlined four priority areas for investment as part of its long-term development strategy: agriculture; energy; mineral resources, especially liquefied natural gas (LNG); and tourism.
-Regulations covering employees in the mining, LNG, and oil production sectors are likely to be relaxed to encourage FDI in a low oil-price environment.
-Undefined employment quotas for local Mozambicans increase the risk of requirements to hire additional local employees.
-Cyclone Idai has inflicted significant damage to the port city of Beira and this is likely to take more than 12 months to restore to full capacity.
+Regulations covering workforces in mining, LNG, and oil production sectors will likely be relaxed to encourage FDI in the current low-oil-price environment.
+Undefined employment quotas for locals increase the risk of requirements for increased recruitment of additional Mozambican employees.
+Cyclones Idai and Kenneth have inflicted significant damage on the port cities of Beira and Pemba, which are likely to take more than 12 months to realise full capacity.